 A website is a vital part of a photographer’s portfolio.
 Showcasing your work beautifully is imperative to raising your profile.
 With competitive pricing, and excellent quality images, it’s possible to do very well selling your independent or client-commissioned photos on your own website.

-If you’d like to dig even deeper, we’ve written an entire pots on the topic of online photography selling, check out this other post.
+If you’d like to dig even deeper, we’ve written an entire pots on the topic of online photography selling.

 6. Graphics & digital art